 Scarring is a natural part of any surgical procedure, and bilateral subcutaneous mastectomy is no exception.
 During surgery, incisions are made in the skin to access and remove breast tissue.
 When these incisions are completely healed, scars appear which, usually, over time, will become barely visible.
 The appearance and location of the scars may vary depending on the technique used by the surgeon and the individual characteristics of the patient.

 Depending on the size and shape of the breasts, the quality of the skin and the needs of the individual, either a FTM top surgery technique or other technique may be used.
-The resulting mastectomy scars will differ depending on which technique is used.
+The resulting mastectomy scars will differ depending on the technique used by the breast surgeons.

 Periareolar technique